Quick link: Upload your public key here

-A PGP key signing party will be held at the EDUCAUSE Security Professionals Conference on Wednesday, April 11, 2018 6:00 - 7:00pm.
-It is currently scheduled for the Maryland Ballroom D, Fifth Floor, but refer to the conference agenda to be sure.
+A PGP key signing party will be held at the EDUCAUSE Security Professionals Conference on Tuesday, May 14, 2019 6:00 - 7:00pm, room to be determined.
+We will update the conference agenda as soon as the room is confirmed.

 A Key-Signing page has been set up to manage the collection of public keys.

 ALL Educause Security Conference attendees are welcome to join the event - it's not limited to REN-ISAC members

 Before 12:00pm (noon) the day of the event:

 In order to share your public key information at the event you must complete the following three steps before 12:00pm the day of the event.
 If the steps aren't completed, you can participate in the confirmation of other persons' keys, but cannot share your own.

 - If you don't already have PGP, acquire and set up PGP:

 - Extract your PGP Public Key.
 Refer to your PGP software's documentation for details; you are looking for a public (not private!) key extracted in "ASCII-armoured" format.